 College: Dean: Academic Year: In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge In the right-hand columns record your assessment of the Dean's performance by checking the appropriate box.
-But College: Academic Year: , , , , , , , , , , , , , , , , , , , , Knowledge 0 to 5 Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory Fosters an environment or culture that stimulates excellence in teaching Fosters an environment or culture that stimulates scholarship Fosters an environment or culture that stimulates service Communicates with faculty 5.
+ASSESSMENT OF LEADERSHIP 1.
+Fosters an environment or culture that stimulates excellence in teaching 2.
+Fosters an environment or culture that stimulates scholarship 3.
+Fosters an environment or culture that stimulates service 4.
+Communicates with faculty 5.
 College advocate 6.
-Generates external support, strengthens ties with external constituencies and promotes the college locally and nationally Please e comment on Leadership: Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory 7.
-Allocating resources 8.
-Handling personnel issues, including tenure and promotion decisions Using the committee and governance structure of the college 10.
-Conducting department chair elections 11.
-Holding College meetings with appropriate frequency -1 - 1 I 1
+Generates external support, strengthens ties with external constituencies and promotes the college locally and nationally Please comment on Leadership:

-Diagon comment on Covernance
+rmance in the

+the Dea n's perfo ormance by che cking

+Knowledge 0 to 5 ASSESSMENT OF LEADERSHIP Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

+2. Fosters an environment or culture that

+3. Fosters an environment or culture that

+ties with external constituencies and

+Please

+T loade oomment on Loaderomp.

+Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

+7. Allocating resources

+8. Handling personnel issues, including tenure and promotion decisions

+9. Using the committee and governance structure of the college

+10. Conducting department chair elections

+11. Holding College meetings with appropriate frequency

+• • • • •

 Please comment on Governance:

+Flease Comment on Governance.

 QUESTIONS ON THE DEAN'S PERFORMANCE

 What are the Dean's strengths?

-what are the Dean's Strengths?

 How can the Dean's performance be improved?

 QUESTIONS ON THE STATE OF THE COLLEGE

 Is the college developing in an appropriate direction and at an appropriate rate?
 If so,

 why?
 If not, why not?

-why is not, any not.

 What are the most important challenges facing the College?

-, , , , , , , , , , , , , , , , , , , ,

-OBAGE FOR OPEN ENDER COMMENTO
+Tribat are the most important chancing to being the conlege.

 SPACE FOR OPEN-ENDED COMMENTS

 Other comments you may wish to make about the Dean and the College:

-•